DinisCruz/Book_Hacking_Portugal/content/Research/How-secure-is-portugal.md

 ----
- -layout: default
+layout: default
- -title: How Secure is Portugal
+title: How Secure is Portugal
- -type: research
+type: research
- ----
+---

 ### How Secure is Portugal?